-These areas serve to provide stormwater management controls, air and water filtration, and provide shade and reduce urban heat islands that can also result in energy conservation.
+and reduce urban heat islands that can also result in energy

+conservation.
 They provide habitat for many animals including rabbits, squirrels, and inland bird species.
 They also provide areas to recreate and congregate.

-The County has recently begun to incorporate the principles of urban forests into our forest conservation mitigation efforts by including street trees as a permissible method of mitigation.
+The County has recently begun to incorporate the principles of urban forests into forest conservation mitigation efforts by including street trees as a permissible method of mitigation.
 Further efforts should be made to incorporate opportunities for the establishment of urban forests as part of our forest management plans.